Subject Access Requests

 Management information

-Personal data which is used to for council management or planning may be exempt if releasing this information would harm the conduct of the council.
+Personal data which is used to for management or planning may be exempt if releasing this information could prejudice the conduct of council business.

 Adoption records